tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Cleenseau Region/Cleenseau/Cleenseau.md

 > pop.
 1,189
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%tagged status/mike just to look at status tags and see if it needs a needswork tag or can be considered complete for now%%

 Cleenseau is a small market town of twelve hundred souls, nestled on the north bank of the River Enst.
 Situated at a major crossing of the river, it is a natural gathering place and trade crossroads.
 The reason for the town’s existence, and most important feature, is the massive stone bridge over the River Enst, the [[Cleenseau Bridge]].
 Built a thousand years ago by the Drankorians (or perhaps, even longer ago by the giants, some scholars say), it is wide enough for eight oxen; it spans the 1200 feet of the Enst in ten graceful arches.